ufal/public-license-selector/README.md

 Use the selector [directly on Github](https://ufal.github.io/lindat-license-selector).
 You can link to this to always use our latest version.

+## CLARIN Compatible

+The selector can now be used for CLARIN repositories.
+See the CLARIN compatible version [here on GitHub](https://ufal.github.io/lindat-license-selector#clarin).

 ## Install

+The plugin is distributed in two versions - standard and Clarin.
+Standard version contains common set of licenses and focuses only on so called public licenses which will make your work publicly available.

+Clarin version contains licenses that somehow limit access to your work.
+For now you can find there CLARIN Academic End-User License and CLARIN Restricted End-User License.

 ### Using Bower